COVID-19 vaccination in Italy: May 2021

 On 1 May 2021, Italy reached 20 million administered vaccine doses.
 At this point, the country had vaccinated 14 million with at least a single dose and 6 million are fully vaccinated.

 On 2 May 2021, two anti-vaxxers were arrested and charged with terrorism offences for the firebombing at the Brescia vaccination centre.

 On 10 May 2021, a nurse accidentally injected a patient with 6 doses of Pfizer BioNTech.

 On 22 May 2021, Italy reached 30 million administered vaccine doses.
 At this point, the country has 9.9 million people vaccinated with a double dose.

 June 2021

 On 1 June 2021, Italy reached 35 million administered vaccine doses.
 At this point, the country has 12 million people vaccinated with a double dose.

 On 10 June 2021, Italy reached 40 million administered vaccine doses.

 On 28 June 2021, Italy reached 50 million administered vaccine doses.

 July 2021

 On 16 July 2021, Italy reached 60 million administered vaccine doses.

 At this point, the country has 25 million people vaccinated with a double dose.

 August 2021

 On 5 August 2021, Italy reached 70 million administered vaccine doses.

 September 2021

 On 9 September 2021, Italy reached 80 million administered vaccine doses.

-October 2021

-Third dose vaccinations begin to fragile subjects and health workers.

-November 2021

-On 3 November 2021, Italy reached 90 million administered vaccine doses.

 On 4 November 2021, The President of the Italian Republic, Sergio Mattarella, received the third dose of the vaccine in the Spallanzani Hospital.